eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 # Calibrators

-These trigger-type objects may be specified within an {{AdditionalFile}} and allow the dynamic adaption of traffic flows and speeds.
+These trigger-type objects may be specified within an {{AdditionalFile}} and allow the dynamic adaption of traffic flows, speeds and vehicle parameters (vTypes).
 The syntax for such an object is: `<calibrator id="<ID>" lane="<LANE_ID>" output="<OUTPUT_FILE>"/\>`.
 They can be used to modify simulation scenario based on induction loop measurements.
+They can also be used to model location-base change in driving behavior.

-A calibrator will remove vehicles in excess of the specified flow and it will insert new vehicles if the normal traffic demand of the simulation does not meet the specified number of `vehsPerHour`.
+A calibrator will remove vehicles in excess of the specified flow and it will insert new vehicles (of the specified type) if the normal traffic demand of the simulation does not meet the specified number of `vehsPerHour`.
 Furthermore, the speed on the edge will be adjusted to the specified `speed` similar to the workings of a [variable speed